julia-dizhak/god-frontend-code-test/README.md

 # Volvo Cars (Global Online Digital)

-## Front-end

 Present a latest and greatest recharge cars.

 Here is how the design look like for desktop and mobile

-## To run a project locally

-Open a new terminal window and navigate to the folder.
-Run `npm install & npm run dev`.
-This will install all packages and start the blog in localhost:3000.

 ### Desktop